Is It Okay to Lie in a Job Interview

 To make honest, persuasive answers manageable, use the TRUTH framework (a coaching tool designed to convert anxiety into confidence).

-T — Take inventory: List every experience, achievement, and gap honestly.
-Collect dates, outputs, and references.
+• Take inventory: List every experience, achievement and gap honestly.
+Collect dates, outputs and references.

-R — Reframe for relevance: Convert responsibilities into results that matter to the hiring manager—numbers, improvements, and stakeholder impact.
+• Reframe for relevance: Convert responsibilities into results that matter to the hiring manager — numbers, improvements, stakeholder impact.

-T — Tell structured stories: Use STAR to present concrete examples that align with job requirements.
+• Tell structured stories: Use STAR to present concrete examples aligned with job requirements.

-H — Have a verification plan: Prepare supporting documents, references, or test results that validate core claims.
+• Have a verification plan: Prepare supporting documents, references or test results that validate core claims.

-Apply TRUTH by scheduling a week of focused preparation: inventory on day one, practice reframing on day two, rapid upskilling on day three and four, story rehearsal on day five, and verification packaging on day six.
+Apply TRUTH by scheduling a week of focused preparation: inventory on day one, practice reframing on day two, rapid upskilling on day three/four, story rehearsal on day five, verification packaging on day six.
 This systematic approach turns discomfort into preparedness.

 Six-Step Truth-First Interview Prep

-1. Audit your resume and claims: verify every date, title, credential, and achievement you state.
+1. Audit your resume and claims: verify every date, title, credential, and achievement you will state.

-2. Identify three high-impact stories you can use across most behavioral questions.
+2. Identify three high-impact stories you can use across most behavioural questions.

-3. Prepare one concise truth-based explanation for any gaps, short jobs, or career pivots.
+3. Prepare one concise truth-based explanation for any gaps, short-term jobs or career pivots.

-5. Collect tangible evidence: portfolio items, reference contacts, certificates, or performance data.
+5. Collect tangible evidence: portfolio items, reference contacts, certificates, performance data.

 (Use this list as your checklist the week before interviews.
 Doing the work reduces the temptation to misrepresent.)